 How is Pillcam made, the “video capsule” to avoid colonoscopy

 Inside the capsule, called the PillCam, a tiny camera records images with a data rate of up to 8,1 Mbps.
 The images are then transmitted to an external recorder, mounted on a belt worn around the waist.

 No hospital visit is required for this procedure and the user can continue most of the daily activities while the capsule is in the body.
 Not just no colonoscopy, in short.
-Patients can also continue taking medications in addition to Pillcam.
+Patients can also continue to take medications in addition to the Pillcam.

 What sounds like science fiction is now becoming a reality, and as these tiny cameras pass through your body, they check for signs of cancer and other conditions like Crohn's disease.Simon Stevens, managing director of the NHS, the British health service

 The process takes between five and eight hours.
 Photos of the intestine are sent wirelessly from the capsule to the recorder, and forwarded to an oncologist for evaluation.
 Patients expel the capsule when they go to the bathroom.
 An initial group of 11.000 UK patients will receive the capsules in approximately 40 areas of the country.